petermsouzajr/qa-shadow-report/CONTRIBUTING.md

 ## How Can I Contribute?

-### Reporting Bugs

-This section guides you through submitting a bug report for cy-shadow-report.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

-- **Use a clear and descriptive title** for the issue to identify the problem.
-- **Provide a step-by-step description of the bug** in as much detail as possible.
-- **Provide specific examples to demonstrate the steps**.
-Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
-- **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
-- **Explain which behavior you expected to see instead and why.**
-- **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.

-### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for cy-shadow-report, including completely new features and minor improvements to existing functionality.

-- **Use a clear and descriptive title** for the issue to identify the suggestion.
-- **Provide a step-by-step description of the suggested enhancement** in as much detail as possible.
-- **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples.
-- **Describe the current behavior and how your feature would change/improve it.**
-- **Explain why this enhancement would be useful** to most cy-shadow-report users.
-- **List some other projects where this enhancement exists.**

 ### Your First Code Contribution

 Unsure where to begin contributing to cy-shadow-report?
 You can start by looking through `beginner` and `help-wanted` issues: